stonefl/stonefl.github.io/_posts/2015-02-20-a-quick-reference-of-markdown.md

   the slope of the breakwater."
 </tt>

+would generate a blockquote:

 > "In a few moments he was barefoot, his stockings folded in his pockets and his canvas shoes dangling by their knotted laces over his shoulders and, picking a pointed salt-eaten stick out of the jetsam among the rocks, he clambered down the slope of the breakwater."

+** Note: ** if you decide to hard-wrap text, if need to prefix each line of your quote with a > character.